traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25c.charts.add-large-pie-chart.question.md

     b.
 Add the route to constants.ts:         the route will be this:   page/dashboard/pie-chart
     c.
 Register the route
     d.
 Add the route to the database table:  ui_controls        (if using real security)
     e.
-Add a link to the navbar (using that route)
-    f.
 Use the debugger to verify that the navbar link works

        NOTE:  Do *NOT* add it to the navigation bar

  2. Setup this page layout